Minding the Gap service - Young People’s Worker post

 If you would like to discuss the role further, please contact Kirsty Magahy, Programme Manager for Catch-22 at the Hive on 020 3198 0520.

-Click here for the job description & person specification
+For a job description & person specification click here

 The Brandon Centre is committed to safeguarding children and adults at risk of harm and expects all staff to share this commitment.
 We follow safer recruitment practices to protect children and adults at risk of harm.
 The successful candidate will be required to undertake a criminal record check via the Disclosure and Barring Service.